gravitational/teleport/docs/4.2/enterprise/index.md

 spec:
   options:
     # ...
-    # Only provides the contractor to use this role for 1hr from time of request.
+    # Only allows the contractor to use this role for 1hr from time of request.
     options.max_session_ttl: 1hr
   allow:
     # ...